 Let’s look into the timeline again, shall we?

-Before the town hall in St. Louis, the Stadium Task Force's mantra retained the Rams.
-By this point in the timeline, the language had changed from the Task Force for "St. Louis to remain an NFL city."
-It was clear to those close to the situation that the Rams were already lost.
+Before the town hall in St. Louis, the Stadium Task Force’s mantra retained the Rams.
+By this point in the timeline, the language had changed from the Task Force for “St. Louis to remain an NFL city.”
+It was apparent to those close to the situation that the Rams were already lost.

-The day before the vote of the St. Louis board of alderman on the potential riverfront stadium plan, Roger Goodell sent a scathing "private" memo that was leaked by Rams president Kevin Demoff to the St. Louis Post Dispatch chastising Dave Peacock head of the stadium task force detailing NFL front offices disgust over terms of the new stadium even though it was the term given to the team from the league.
-This was purely done to disenfranchise the board into voting the referendum for stadium funding down but, unknowingly to Rams officials and the NFL, the next day, the referendum was passed, putting the Rams and the NFL into a precarious position.
+The day before the vote of the St. Louis board of alderman on the potential riverfront stadium plan, Roger Goodell sent a scathing “private” memo that was leaked by Rams president Kevin Demoff, to the St. Louis Post Dispatch, chastising Dave Peacock, head of the stadium task force detailing NFL front offices disgust over terms of the new stadium even though it was the term given to the team from the league.
+This was purely done to disenfranchise the board into voting the referendum for stadium funding down, but unknowingly to Rams officials and the NFL.
+The referendum was passed the next day, putting the Rams and the NFL into a precarious position.